Seeed-Studio/MakerCamp/2026-01-MIT/Ben/README.md

 ## Schematic Design and Development

-My first goal this month was to design and fabricate an embedded system with the following capabilities:
+My primary objective this month was to design and fabricate an embedded system with the following capabilities:
 * Read in the analog output of two EC5-5 Soil Moisture sensors
 * Enter a deep sleep state to optimize power consumption when not actively sensing
 * Operate off a small battery